 me at 561 582 0501 for a free initial consultation.

-Mr. Guyer presented in the public interest a brief overview of how to have effective state government advocacy in July to the Florida State Guardianship Association to be followed
+Mr. Guyer presented in the public interest an intense 12-hour training to the Florida State Guardianship Association.

 I wish I had your class years ago.
 Once I took it I knew exactly what wasn't right, why, and

 what needed to be fixed.
 As a result, we made some tough decisions and are much better for it.
 I highly recommend